beehive-lab/TornadoVM/assembly/src/docs/11_AWS_CLOUD.md

 ### 4. Exit from root user and return to the centos shell.
 The following script will start the generation of an Amazon FPGA Image (AFI) associated with the Xilinx binary.
 This step may take 30 minutes.
 Be aware you need to clear the *_to_aws/_* directory.

+Follow again steps 2b and 2c this time as centos user, prior to the generation of AFI.
 ```
 $ source aws_post_processing.sh
 ```